18F/18f.gsa.gov/research/1-sprint-karstcaves/1-sprint-research-synthesis.md

 ## Conclusions

-We should make sure it's easy for potential federal partners to understand the work that we do and how we might work with them by eliminating some of the more technical jargon.
+We should make sure it's easy for potential federal partners to feel comfortable and confident reaching out to work with 18F with a project idea.